 The Homebase fee does not include medical insurance, which is required for participation in the program.
-Students who do not provide proof of medical insurance coverage for care within a 20-mile radius of Walla Walla University may purchase WWU Student Medical Insurance for coverage from the beginning of the academic quarter through the end of the year.
-Costs for WWU Student Medical Insurance ($500,000 medical max) are:
+Students must provide proof of medical insurance coverage for care within a 20-mile radius of Walla Walla University.

 Students who wish to purchase goods/club memberships not included in the above can do so with their personal funds—WWU identification cards will be issued for cafeteria purchases only.

 *Homebase students may choose to upgrade or downgrade their meal plan for the WWU cafeteria at additional cost.

 Is financial aid available for the Homebase program?

 Homebase students may be eligible for financial aid through Walla Walla Community College, which may include provisions for living expenses that can be applied toward Homebase quarterly payments.

 The Homebase program is available during traditional fall, winter, and spring academic quarters.
 At this time, requests for summer Homebase program participation are considered on a case-by-case basis.
 Students must be actively enrolled in one of the approved areas of study at Walla Walla Community College to participate in WWU’s Homebase program.